cloudmesh-community/hid-sp18-705/project-code/README.md

 --recursive` if the repository has already been cloned.

-The BigchainDB repository includes a Docker Compose script for spinning up the Docker containers need to run a BigchainDB test node.
+The BigchainDB repository includes a Docker Compose script for spinning up the Docker containers needed to run a BigchainDB test node.

 ## Execution